andrewjw/i75/README.md

 = Running On Interstate75 =

 To install the library on your Interstate75 run `install.sh`.
-This will create a `i75` directory on the Raspberry Pi Zero, and copy across the required files.
+This will create an `i75` directory on the Raspberry Pi Zero, and copy across the required files.

 Install your script in the normal way, e.g.

     ampy examples/clock/clock.py main.py

 For `ampy` to work you need to tell it the correct device to use to communicate with Raspberry Pi Pico.
-To that either run `install.sh -p /dev/tty.usbmodemN` or set the `AMPY_PORT` environment details.
+To do that either run `install.sh -p /dev/tty.usbmodemN` or set the `AMPY_PORT` environment details.
 For more details about `ampy`, check out [their documentation](https://github.com/scientifichackers/ampy).